-The Early Years Foundation Stage Curriculum is delivered throughout the Foundation Stage, both in Nursery and Reception.
+The Early Years Foundation Stage Curriculum (also known as EYFS) is delivered throughout the Foundation Stage, both in Nursery and Reception.
 It consists of 3 prime areas of learning and development:

 - Communication & Language

 Alongside these areas, we teach the Catholic Religious Education syllabus know as Come and See.

 Learning in the Foundation Stage is play based and experiential.
 The teaching staff plans the curriculum accordingly.
 Learning takes place both inside the classroom or outside in the outdoor learning area and is tailored to children’s developmental needs.

 Each area of learning consists of a set of Early Learning Goals (ELG).
 A child’s progress through the Foundation Stage ELG is tracked by the Foundation Stage Profile, which, as a statutory requirement, is shared regularly with parents throughout the year.

 Upon completion of the reception year children enter year 1, the first year of Key Stage 1 (5-7 years).
 During Key Stage 1 children will be taught the National Curriculum, an entitlement which consists of 10 separate subject areas:

 The learning objectives for each subject are listed in the National Curriculum Key Stage 1 Programmes of Study.